sylabs/wlm-operator/README.md

 ```
 `vagrant up` - will take near 15 minutes to start.

-Inside vagrant you will have 3 vms.
-One for k8s-master and two for k8s-nodes with SLURM on each.
+Vagrant will spin up tree VMs - a k8s master and two k8s worker nodes.
+SLURM is installed on each k8s worker.
 Slurm-operator is also installed and ready to use.